Leonard J. Arrington: Death and legacy

 Arrington remained an active and devoted member of the LDS Church throughout his life.
 In 1982, his wife Grace Fort died, and in 1983 Arrington was remarried to Harriett Ann Horne.
-On February 11, 1999 at the age of 81, Arrington died of heart failure at his home in Salt Lake City.
+On February 11, 1999, at the age of 81, Arrington died of heart failure at his home in Salt Lake City.

-Starting in 1999 after his death, the Mormon History Association created the annual Leonard J. Arrington Award, awarded for distinguished and meritorious service to Mormon history.
+Starting in 1999 after his death, the MHA created the annual Leonard J. Arrington Award, awarded for distinguished and meritorious service to Mormon history.
 In 2002 he was posthumously awarded the first annual Lifetime Achievement Award by the John Whitmer Historical Association.
 In 2005, Utah State University created the Leonard J. Arrington Chair in Mormon History and Culture, which was sponsored by more than 45 donors.
 This chair is the first position at a public institution specifically for the study of Mormon history and culture.
 In Fall 2007, this chair was first filled by Philip Barlow.
 The university hosts the Leonard J. Arrington Mormon History Lecture Series, in which Arrington himself gave the inaugural lecture in 1995.